CDCgov/griddleR/README.md

 - The specification is a named list:
   - It must have at least one of `baseline_parameters` or `grid_parameters`.
   - If it has `grid_parameters`, it may also have `nested_parameters`.
-  - It must not have any other keys
 - `baseline_parameters` is a named list.
   - The names are parameter names; the values are parameter values.
   - The parameter values need not be scalars.
 E.g., it might be a list of